-First, we will set up variables so that we can keep track of what our host's number is when they call in.
+First, we will set up variables to keep track of what our host's number is when they call in.

-Our variables will allow us to switch context in our flow as well as to ensure we are providing moderator access to our host.
+Our variables will allow us to switch context in our flow and to ensure we provide moderator access to our host.

 To set up variables, please drag a "Set Variables" widget from the right pane into the flow graph, then connect the Launch widget "Incoming Call" port into the Set Variables "In" port.